ipa320/RosTooling.github.io/docu/Installation.md

 ### Option 1: Using the Release version (Recommended)

-First, the Java environment has to be set:
+First, the Java environment has to be set.
+For Linux it can be installed with the following command:

 ```
 sudo apt-get install openjdk-19-jre